-The NOAH Project plans to use cryptocurrency to help citizens of developing nations working abroad with finance infrastructure and economic growth back home.
+The NOAH Project plans to use cryptocurrency to help citizens of developing nations working abroad bring economic growth back home.
 To test this concept the NOAH Project team has some ambitious plans in the Philippines.

-The basis of the NOAH Project is the inward remittance to the Philippines from Filipinos who are working in Japan.
+One of the basis of the NOAH Project is remittances money that Filipinos working in Japan send home.
 Currently, remittances are sent through wire services, which can be expensive.
 Wire transfer fees take between 6% and 10% of the remittance funds sent between the countries.

 Costs would be reduced by converting funds paid in Japanese Yen into the NOAHCOIN (NOAH) token, which can be transmitted at little or no cost.
 The workers would convert the yen into NOAHCOIN in the Noah Wallet.
-The Noah Wallet is a mobile app designed to facilitate direct payment between the two countries.
+The Noah Wallet is a mobile app designed that can facilitate remittances between Japan and the Philippines.

-The amount of remittance funds is huge, current estimates indicate that Filipinos Overseas Workers in just one country; Japan, send three trillion yen (around $27 billion) home each year.
+The amount of remittances is great, current estimates indicate that Filipinos Overseas Workers in just one country; Japan, send three trillion yen (around $27 billion) home each year.
 The World Bank estimated the value of the global remittance market at $596 billion in 2017, that amount is expected to grow to $616 billion in 2018.

-How Remittances can fund a New Financial Services Infrastructure
+How Remittances can fund a New Financial Technology Services Infrastructure

-Remittances transmitted with NOAHCOIN and the NOAH Platform can form the basis of a new financial-services infrastructure in the Philippines.
+Remittances transmitted with NOAHCOIN and the NOAH Platform can form the basis of a new financial technology services infrastructure in the Philippines.

-Such an infrastructure is desperately needed because more than 70% of Filipinos lack access to a bank account and just 3% of them use credit and debit cards (as per the NOAHCOIN whitepaper estimates).
-Lack of banking limits access to capital and prevents economic development and business creation as people can’t borrow.
+Such an infrastructure is desperately needed because more than 70% of Filipinos lack access to a bank account and just 3% of them use credit and debit cards, the NOAHCOIN whitepaper estimated.
+Lack of banking limits access to capital and prevents economic development and business creation because people cannot borrow.

-That means all of the family’s money can be lost, stolen, or destroyed in a few seconds.
-The NOAH Project hopes to rectify this situation by creating a blockchain-based financial services infrastructure that any Filipino will be able to access through a mobile app.
+That means all of the families’ money can be lost, stolen, or destroyed in a few seconds.
+The NOAH Project hopes to rectify this situation by creating a blockchain-based financial technology services infrastructure that any Filipino will be able to access through a mobile app.

-The potential market here is huge as the Philippines had the 12th largest population in the world (104 million people) and a gross domestic product (GDP) of $304.9 billion in 2016.
-The country is experiencing rapid growth, as Philippines’ GDP increased by more than 10% between 2012 and 2016, rising from $272 billion to $304.9 billion in four years.
+The potential market here is great because the Philippines has the 12th largest population in the world (104 million people) and a gross domestic product (GDP) of $304.9 billion in 2016.
+The country is experiencing rapid growth, the Philippines’ GDP increased by more than 10% between 2012 and 2016, rising from $272 billion to $304.9 billion in four years.